wp-plugins/easy-testimonials/readme.txt

 -   To pick a global theme, use our Themes tab to browse the available choices.
 -   To control the display of the Testimonial Submission Form, use the Submission Form Options tab.
 -   To customize the appearance of your Testimonials, use the Display Options tab.
+-   To Show Testimonials in Public Search, use the Show in Search checkbox on the Basic Settings Page.
+-   To change your Registered Shortcodes, in case of conflict with theme or other plugins, use the Shortcode Options section on the Basic Settings screen.

 == Frequently Asked Questions ==